kdheeraj-cse/design-patterns/README.md

 2. Factory Pattern
 3. #### Singleton : [code here](https://github.com/kdheeraj-cse/design-patterns/tree/main/src/org/dheeraj/creational/singleton)
          A Single object instance across the JVM.
+         Early Initialization - Object is intialized when class is defined Late Initialization - whenever object is needed, object is initialized

+         Singleton can be breaked by
+         1. Clone - to prevent override clone method and throw clonennotsupported exception
+         2. Serailization - to prevent use protected Object readresolve method, which returns instance
+         3. Reflection - to prevent use ENUMS, as ENUMS constructor are accessible by JVM only.

 4. Prototype
 5. Builder